 This COVID19 virus is pretty scary, but we want you to know that the Aboriginal Health Team is here to support you.

-It does not matter your age - if you have symptoms such as signs of a cough, fever, runny nose, or sore throat - you need to stay home and book a test.
+It does not matter your age - if you have symptoms such as signs of a cough, fever, runny nose, or sore throat - you need to stay home and take a test.

 The test does not take that long and it could save your life.
 It could save your family's life, our Elders, and others in the wider community.